Calibration of neutron star natal kick velocities to isolated pulsar observations: Introduction

 Neutron stars (NSs) form in the core collapse of stars with initial masses between approximately 8 and 20 $M_\odot$ \citep{Woosley:2002zz}.
 The associated supernova explosions eject matter at velocities of $\sim 10,000$ km s$^{-1}$ with a significant degree of asymmetry.
 Conservation of momentum implies that NSs are born with significant ``natal'' kicks, which are indeed observed among Galactic radio pulsars \citep[e.g.][]{Arzoumanian:2002, Hobbs200510.1111/j.1365-2966.2005.09087.x, FGKaspi:2006, Verbunt:2017zqi, Igoshev:2020}.
 These kicks can eject NSs from host environments such as globular clusters, or disrupt stellar binaries if the NS progenitor is a member of a binary.
 Consequently, the natal kick prescription used in models such as rapid binary population synthesis codes can significantly affect predictions for the outcomes of such simulations, including for merging double compact objects (DCOs) that may be observable as gravitational-wave sources \citep[e.g.,][]{Broekgaarden:2022}.

 There are several challenges associated with the detailed modelling of core-collapse supernovae (CCSNe; \citealt{Janka:2012wk, Muller:2020ard}).
-In most binary evolution codes, therefore, supernova remnant masses and kicks are typically based on simplified analytical models \citep{Hurley:2000pk, Fryer:2011cx}, or sampled randomly from fits to the observed velocities of single pulsars \citep{Hobbs200510.1111/j.1365-2966.2005.09087.x, Verbunt:2017zqi}.
-One notable exception is the model of \citet{BrayEldridge:2016,BrayEldridge:2018}, which is a phenomenological fit on the basis of momentum conservation; this fit was recently calibrated to pulsar observations by \citet{Richards:2022}.
+In most binary evolution codes, therefore, supernova remnant masses and kicks are typically based on simplified analytical recipes \citep{Hurley:2000pk, Fryer:2011cx}, or sampled randomly from fits to the observed velocities of single pulsars \citep{Hobbs200510.1111/j.1365-2966.2005.09087.x, Verbunt:2017zqi}.
+One notable exception is the model of \citet{BrayEldridge:2016,BrayEldridge:2018}, which is a phenomenological model where each natal kick is determined on the basis of momentum conservation of the supernova remnant; this fit was recently calibrated to pulsar observations and other observed NS populations by \citet{Richards:2022}.

 Recently, \citet{Mandel:2020qwb} (hereafter, MM20) used findings from 3D supernova simulations and 1D models to propose a new parameterized model for computing remnant masses and velocities from the pre-supernova Carbon-Oxygen (CO) core mass.
 Their supernova kick prescription has a few distinct advantages over the commonly used kick distributions.
 The MM20 prescription is based on physical models and connects the mass of the material ejected from the CO core, which is expected to be tightly coupled to the explosion mechanism, to the amount of ejected asymmetric linear momentum prior to applying momentum conservation, as in \citet{BrayEldridge:2016}.
 This allows for the resulting kick prescription to capture more information about NS-specific properties than population-level fits where all NS kicks are assumed to be drawn from a single distribution.
 At the same time, the MM20 model accounts for a degree of intrinsic stochasticity in explodability and the explosion mechanism by providing a probabilistic rather than deterministic prescription.